IfiemiE/alx-low_level_programming/0x00-hello_world/README.md

 2: generate the assembly language
 3: compile and create an executable file
 4: A C program! using: puts
 5: Yet another output function: printf
+6: displaying formatted outputs